sohamkamani/sohamkamani.github.io/_posts/2016-08-27-incremenal-tutorial-to-promises.md

 <div id="example5"></div>

 ...we would still get the same result as before.
-Now, what im about to say might be a little confusing, but bear with me :
+Now, what i'm about to say might be a little confusing, but bear with me :

 1. _The `then` method of a promise returns another promise that resolves to the value returned by its callback_
 2. _A promise (A) that resolves to another promise (B), actually resolves to the value resolved by that promise (B)_